 - Remove, brush with melted ghee or butter on one side.
 Keep finished naan covered with a dish towel to keep warm while you work through the rest.

-Become a better chef with the MasterClass All-Access Pass.
+Become a better chef with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Alice Waters, Wolfgang Puck, Gordon Ramsay, and more.